Lūʻau (food): History

 Taro is one of the most ancient, cultivated crops.
-Believed to be native to India and Southeast Asia, taro were carried into the Pacific Islands by Austronesian peoples from around 1300 BC, where they became a staple crop of Polynesians.
+Thought to be native to India and Southeast Asia, taro were carried into the Pacific Islands by Austronesian peoples from around 1300 BC, where they became a staple crop of Polynesians.

 Although associated as root vegetable, all parts of the taro was utilized.

 In addition, they brought along with them pigs, chickens, and Polynesian dogs for protein.
 When the Western navigators arrived, they introduced foods like onions, tomatoes, corned meats and various spices.
 Colonialism brought with them something that would change Polynesian diets—canned goods, including the highly prized corned beef.
 Natural disasters brought in food aid from New Zealand, Australia, and the US, then world wars in the mid-20th century, foreign foods became a bigger part of daily diets while retaining ancestral foods like taro and coconuts.

 Building an earth oven is very labor-intensive, often made for larger festivities or religious ceremonies.
 Since earthenware was not known throughout ancient Polynesia, stews were often steamed in calabash bowls or coconut shells but were not efficient conductors of heat.
 For daily consumption, it was easier to cook taro leaves into parcels for smaller ovens.
 Taro leaves contain calcium oxalate, which in its raw form can cause serious irritation to the mouth and throat if not cooked thoroughly.